aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getCellShading() {#getCellShading--}

+<b>@deprecated.</b> Please use the 'cellShading' property instead.
 Cell shading setting will be applied.

 ```javascript
 getCellShading() : boolean;